sanwik/star-wars-react/README.md

 This application

 * is robust to changes to the API; the application should be able to work if new categories are added in the future.
-* minimizes API calls by using indexings.
+* minimizes API calls by using indexing.

 Note that the user authentication is not connected to any external database; user accounts are stored in local storage.